 - 90% of youth who have had a mentor say they are now interested in becoming mentors

 Rice County is fortunate to have two mentoring programs, each with an individual niche.
 To learn more about the two programs and express your interest in becoming a mentor, please complete the interest form below:Mentor Interest Form

 Big Brothers Big Sisters of Southern Minnesota

 Serving youth ages 5-14 in Rice, Steele, Dodge, and Waseca Counties.

-Community Based Program- matches get together a couple times a month for a couple hours and do activities in the community they enjoy.
-It might include playing in the park, visiting an exhibit, going bowling, or hanging out and talking.
+Community Based Program: Matches get together a few times a month for a couple of hours and do activities in the community they enjoy.
+It might include playing in the park, visiting an exhibit, going bowling, or just hanging out and talking.

 Serving youth in grades 2-7.

-Northfield youth are matched with college students from Carleton or St. Olaf College and meet one hour per week on the college campus or other locations in the community.
+Out of School Program: Youth are matched with college students from Carleton or St. Olaf College and meet one hour per week on the college campus or other locations in the community.
 Youth explore the college campus while making connections and developing life skills.

 Matches enjoy activities such as walking around campus, talking, playing board games, baking or playing catch.